 Because you have Medicaid and qualify for the MAP program, our plan will arrange and pay for the extra health and social services described below.
-You may get these services as long as they are medically necessary, that is, they are needed to prevent or treat your illness or disability.
-Your care manager will help identify the services and providers you need.
+You may get these services as long as they are medically necessary.
+Your Care Manager will help identify the services and providers you need.
 In some cases, you may need a referral or an order from your doctor to get these services.
 You must get these services from the providers who are in VNS Health Total network.
 If you cannot find a provider in our plan or have questions about how to get services when you need them, please contact your Care Team.